 BIKEternity tour guides have been sharing the joy of cycling for over 15 years.
-When touring with Shawn, Greg, or Michelle you'll discover new places you won't find in google and feel like locals privy to all the hidden secrets of the destinations you'll be pedaling through.
+When touring with Biketernity, you'll discover new places you won't find in google and feel like locals privy to all the hidden secrets of the destinations you'll be pedaling through.

 A friend encouraged me to begin riding many years ago.
 Though I was reluctant, I soon found cycling gives me the freedom to see the beauty of nature.
 Traveling down backcountry roads, I experience new adventures that are thrilling to me.
 I wake up and think where my bike will take me today?
 I love encouraging people to come along for the ride.
 Raised in a large family, cooking with large pots and portions are natural for me.
 Sharing good food feeds my passion for connecting with new friends and advances the excitement and adventure of cycling, which brings out the best in people.
 I started BIKEternity because sharing good food and good friends are the elements of a successful ride.

 I am Arlen Hall.
 I have been involved in adventure cycling since the 1990s and is considered one of the foremost experts in his field.
 I am an adventure and outdoor leadership professional focused on transforming, inspiring, and empowering people through cycling.
 I am expert in managing and motivating groups and building high-energy, collaborative teams.